 Along with building, rebuilding and restorations, we maintain over 300 organs throughout the Northeast, Mid-Atlantic and Southeast.
-We have a reputation for quality work and meticulous craftsmanship.
-Our employees have collectively a total of over 400 years of organbuilding experience; half of them are church musicians.
+With 67 years of experience, we have a reputation for quality work and meticulous craftsmanship.
+Our employees have collectively a total of over 350 years of organbuilding experience; half of them are church musicians.

 Benjamin G. Mague, President

 Ryan joined Andover full-time in March 2012.
 For the previous two years, he had assisted us on installations and tuning tours.
 Ryan began formal musical studies in high school, where he played piano and sang in various choral ensembles.
 His passion for the organ began at Gettysburg College, where he was an organ student of Josephine Bailey Freund, graduating with a BA in Music in 2002.
 After taking a detour from music, Ryan returned to the organ bench in 2009 to become Organist and Choir Director at St. George’s Episcopal Church in Durham, NH, where he plays on a ca. 1890 John Sole tracker.
 Ryan was awarded an Organ Historical Society (OHS) E. Power Biggs Fellowship in 2011 and an American Institute of Organbuilders (AIO) Convention Scholarship in 2013.